-A MEMBER thought that an investigation should be made into the viability of spores of American foul brood in respect to heat, and expressed the opinion that boiling was not effective for sterilizing tributed to the discussion.
+A MEMBER thought that an investigation should be made into the viability of spores of American foul brood in respect to heat, and expressed the opinion that boiling was not effective for sterilizing wax.

-MR. HAMLIN (Surrey) and Mrs. Hooper (Glamorgan) also con-
+MR. HAMLIN (Surrey) and Mrs. HOOPER (Glamorgan) also contributed to the discussion.